After Your Psychology Degree

 Since 1 July 2009, the Health Professions Council (external link) has been the registering body for practising psychologists (those who work with the public) in the UK.
 Students who wish to become practicing psychologists must ensure that their postgraduate degree programme is accredited by the HPC by checking their register of approved programmes.

 University of Buckingham students who would like to gain a Master’s by Research (MSc) have the option of following our 2+1 programme (2-year bachelor’s and 1-year master’s), applying for a place within our four thriving research hubs: CREATE, the Centre for Health and Relationships, Emotion and Life-span relationships, and Psychology of Educational Development.
-Click here to find our more.
+Details can be found on our Research in Psychology page.
 We also offer a taught MSc programme in Health Psychology.

 The University of Buckingham Psychology Society and Careers Service also invite speakers to talk about various psychology career paths.